yousaf2018/EthoGrid-Toxmate/README.md

 2.  **Generate Tracking Data**: Use **🎨 Run YOLO Segmentation...** to run your trained model on the video segments.
 This produces a raw `_segmentations.csv` file for each.
 3.  **Annotate Data**: In the main window, **🎬 Load** a sample video and the corresponding `_segmentations.csv`.
 Interactively create and align the grid, then **💾 Save Settings** to a `grid.json` file.
 4.  **Batch Process**: Use **🚀 Batch Annotation...** to apply your saved `grid.json` to all your video segments and their `_segmentations.csv` files.
 This will generate the final, clean `_with_tanks.csv` files.
-5.  **Calculate Endpoints**: Use **📈 Run Analysis...** to process your `_with_tanks.csv` files.
-In this interactive dialog, you can fine-tune tank centers and other parameters, then run the analysis to produce a `consolidated_endpoints.xlsx` file.
-6.  **Perform Statistics**: Use **📊 Statistical Analysis...** to load your `consolidated_endpoints.xlsx` files, assign them to Control and Treatment groups, select the endpoints you want to compare, and run the analysis.
-The result is a folder of publication-quality plots and a final statistical report.

 ---
 ## Documentation